Everest Base Camp

 Cultural Sensitivity

-You will be in the Khumbu Region where most of the people are from the Sherpa community.
-So be mindful of the Sherpa tribe’s unique culture and be accommodating of their customs as everyone has different traditions and lifestyles.
+You will be in the Khumbu Region, where most of the people are from the Sherpa community.
+So be mindful of the Sherpa tribe’s unique culture and be accommodating of their customs, as everyone has different traditions and lifestyles.
 Dress properly, get permission before taking pictures, and follow the local culture.
 Properly getting involved with the community of the area improves your trekking experience.
 Always be polite and good with them.

 Everest Base Camp Trek - 14 Days FAQs